aryabansal1/smart-academic-assistant/README.md

 # Smart Academic Assistant

 Smart academic‑paper assistant in your browser.
-This extension streamlines academic reading by extracting structured metadata (title, authors, abstract), then offering GPT tools to summarize and reference — all without leaving the tab.
+This extension streamlines academic reading by extracting structured metadata (title, authors, abstract) and generating both APA and BibTeX formatted citations — all without leaving the tab.
 It cuts the copy‑paste friction so students, researchers, and academics can increase their productivity.

 ## Core Features

 1. Arya Bansal: Metadata extractor (from https://ieeexplore.ieee.org/Xplore/home.jsp)
-2. Michael Ren: LLM summarizer
-3. Alexis Powell: Citation generator (APA / BibTeX)
+2. Alexis Powell: Citation generator (APA / BibTeX)

 ## Known Bugs / Incomplete Features